So You Think You Can Dance (American TV series) season 16

 The sixteenth season of So You Think You Can Dance (SYTYCD), an American dance competition reality show on FOX, returned on June 3, 2019.
 The series has won numerous awards since its debut in 2005, including eleven Emmy Awards for Outstanding Choreography, the most for any show.
 This panel of judges again features series creator Nigel Lythgoe, as well as the return of ballroom dance champion and expert Mary Murphy.
 New to the panel are choreographer Laurieann Gibson and B-boy dancer/choreographer Dominic "D-Trix" Sandoval, who serve as the third and fourth judges during auditions and live shows.
 Cat Deeley continues in her role as host for a fifteenth consecutive season, for which she has earned five Emmy Award nominations.
 The grand prize is $250,000, a cover article in Dance Spirit, and the title of "America's Favorite Dancer".

-In the first five episodes, the Judges' Auditions featured about six full performances each along with the judges' critiques, as well as montages of other dancers.
-From those auditions, a pool of eighty-three contestants, who each earned a Golden Ticket advancing them to The Academy where they face, in the next episodes, six Academy Rounds that winnow down to the Top Ten—five women and five men—for the live shows.
+In the first five episodes, the Judges' Auditions featured about six full performances each along with the judges' critiques, as well as montages of other contestants.
+From those auditions, a pool of eighty-three contestants, who each earned a Golden Ticket advancing them to The Academy where they face, in the next episodes, six Academy Rounds that winnow down to the Top Ten—both gender: five women and five men—for the studio shows.

-In episode ten, and for the rest of the season, the live Studio Performance Shows showcase the finalists in solos, duets, and group numbers, as they vie to connect with viewers who vote for their favorites.
-The following week, at the end of the show, the two women and two men with the lowest vote totals will be up for elimination.
-The judges decide which woman and man will be cut.
+In episode ten, and for the rest of the season, the Studio Performance Shows showcase the contestants in solos, duets, and group numbers, as they vie to connect with viewers who vote for their favorites.
+The following week, at the end of the show, the two women and two men (both gender) with the lowest vote totals will be up for elimination.
+The judges decide which woman and man: 1 in each gender will be cut.

-On September 16, 2019, Bailey Muñoz was crowned "America's Favorite Dancer" and became the first b-boy to win the title in the show's history.
+On September 16, 2019, Bailey Muñoz was crowned "America's Favorite Dancer" and became the first b-boy contestant to win the title in the show's history.
 A forty-stop tour featuring the Top Ten contestants and two All-stars started soon after the finale and ran until December 2019.

+Muñoz and fellow grand finalist Mariah Russell, who were paired as a couple from the first performance episode, became the thirty-seventh contestants in the show's run never to face elimination from being among the bottom six or bottom four contestants, became the twenty-ninth contestants to be in the grand finale, and became the sixth pair in the show's run never to face elimination from being among the bottom four contestants in the grand finale and became the second original couple who were the final two and the second season that the top four were never in the danger zone.